Inclusive Education

 Nationally Consistent Collection of Data (NCCD):

-The national data collection counts students who have been identified by a school team as receiving an adjustment to address a disability as defined under the Disability Discrimination Act 1992 (the DDA).
+The data collection counts students who have been identified by a school team as receiving an adjustment to address a disability as defined under the Disability Discrimination Act 1992 (the DDA).
 A Brief Guide to the DDA is available on the Australian Human Rights Commission website.

 For further information regarding the NCCD visit the NCCD website or the NCCD Fact Sheet for Parents.